microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 ### Goal

+* In this challenge, we will integrate your Azure Arc connected machines with Azure Security Center (ASC).
+After completing the previous challenges, you should now have an Azure subscription with one or more Azure Arc managed servers.
+You should also have an available Log Analytics workspace and have deployed the Log Analytics agent to your server(s).

 ### Actions

+* Enable Azure Security Center on your Azure Arc connected machines.

 ### Success criteria

+* Open Azure Security Center and view the Secure Score for your Azure arc connected machine.

 ### Learning resources

 ### Solution - Spoilerwarning

 ## Challenge 5 - Azure Policy